Benefits of membership

 Access25 is a mutual access scheme for the benefit of postgraduate research students and staff in libraries belonging to the M25 Consortium of Academic Libraries*.
 Access25 allows access to the teaching and research collections at more than 50 libraries in London and south east England. *Please note if your library is part of a Higher Education institution, you should use the SCONUL Access scheme instead.

 The principal benefit of membership is the Mutual Support Agreement.
 All Members agree to this when they join the Consortium.
 In the event of a disaster at a Member library, other Consortium libraries will endeavour to provide study space for students from the affected library, providing physical access in line with the arrangements normally offered under the SCONUL Access and Access25 schemes.
 The Agreement can be invoked for one month and is designed to allow staff at affected libraries to prioritise disaster recovery by providing their students access to space and resources.

-Participation in Steering Group, Working Groups and Task Groups
+Participation in Steering Group, Working Groups, Task Groups and Task & Finish Groups

 Being an M25 Consortium member allows the library’s staff to stand for positions on the main governing Steering Group and its other Working Groups and Task Groups.
 Participation in these groups provides Consortium staff with the opportunity to network and develop their professional expertise in specific areas, as well as contributing to the work and achievements of the Consortium.